 Eurozone Risk.
 The Fund will, from time to time, invest in European companies and companies that have operations that are affected by the Eurozone economy.
-For example, concerns regarding the sovereign debt of various Eurozone countries and proposals for investors to incur substantial write-downs and reductions in the face value of certain countries' sovereign debt have given rise to new concerns about sovereign defaults, following the vote by the United Kingdom ("UK") to exit from the European Union ("EU") (commonly referred to as "Brexit").
+For example, concerns regarding the sovereign debt of various Eurozone countries and proposals for investors to incur substantial write-downs and reductions in the face value of certain countries' sovereign debt have given rise to new concerns about sovereign defaults, following the vote by the United Kingdom ("UK") to leave the European Union ("EU") (commonly referred to as "Brexit").
 Sovereign debt defaults and EU and/or Eurozone exits, generally, could have material adverse effects on investments by the Fund in European companies, including but not limited to the availability of credit to support such companies' financing needs, uncertainty and disruption in relation to financing, customer and supply contracts denominated in the Euro and wider economic disruption in markets served by those companies, while austerity and other measures introduced in order to limit or contain these issues could themselves lead to economic contraction and resulting adverse effects for the Fund.
 It is possible that a number of the Fund's securities will be denominated in the Euro.
 Legal uncertainty about the funding of Euro denominated obligations following any breakup or exits from the Eurozone (particularly in the case of investments in companies in affected countries) could also have material adverse effects on the Fund.

-On June 23, 2016, the UK voted, via referendum, to exit from the EU.
-On January 31, 2020, the UK officially withdrew from the EU (commonly referred to as "Brexit").
+On January 31, 2020, the UK officially withdrew from the EU.
 On December 24, 2020, the UK and EU announced a preliminary trade agreement and security deal, which took effect on January 1, 2021.
-The UK's exit from the EU could impact the Fund and its investments (and their underlying issuers) in a variety of ways, not all of which are currently readily apparent.
+Brexit could impact the Fund and its investments (and their underlying issuers) in a variety of ways, not all of which are currently readily apparent.
 The UK, EU and broader global economy may experience substantial volatility in foreign exchange markets and a sustained weakness in the British pound's exchange rate against the United States dollar, the euro and other currencies, which may impact Fund returns.
 The Fund will, from time to time, invest in portfolio companies and other issuers with significant operations and/or assets in the UK, any of which could be adversely impacted by any new legal, tax and regulatory environment, whether by increased costs or impediments to the implementation of their business plan.
 Such events could result from, among other things, increased uncertainty and volatility in financial markets; fluctuations in asset values; fluctuations in exchange rates; decreased liquidity of investments located, traded or listed within the UK, the EU or elsewhere; and/or changes in legal and regulatory regimes to which Fund investments are or become subject.
-There is still significant uncertainty regarding the potential consequences and precise timeline for Brexit.
+There is still significant uncertainty regarding the potential consequences of Brexit.

 Brexit also may cause additional member states to contemplate departing from the EU, which would likely perpetuate political and economic instability in the region and cause additional market disruption in global financial markets.
 The effects on the UK, European and global economies of the exit of the UK (and/or other EU members) from the EU, or the exit of other EU members from the European monetary area and/or the redenomination of financial instruments from the Euro to a different currency, are difficult to predict and to protect fully against.
 Many of the foregoing risks are outside of the control of the Fund and the Adviser.
-These risks could affect the Fund, the Adviser and other service providers given economic, political and regulatory uncertainty created.
+These risks could affect the Fund, the Adviser and other service providers given economic, political and regulatory uncertainty created by Brexit.